heysuhas/VirtualLabsRedesign/README.md

 # Virtual Labs Redesign

-A modern redesign of virtual laboratory experiments platform.
+A modern redesign of virtual laboratory experiments platform (Redesign of VLabs)

 ## Features